AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 <img src="media/image76.png" style="width:5.17178in;height:2.99327in" />

 A Request/Response Flow is created.
-Delete the “Map to POPROXY” activity
+Delete the “Map to POPROXY” Action

 <img src="media/image77.png" style="width:7in;height:3.08819in" />

-1. Hover on the wiring next to POPROXY activity and Click on “+” sign and add the “ERP Conn 96 06” connection which is pre created
+1. Hover on the wiring next to POPROXY Action and Click on “+” sign and add the “ERP Conn 96 06” connection which is pre created

 <img src="media/image78.png" style="width:7in;height:2.77431in" />